 [Section 42 amended by No. 102 of 1987 s.
 6.]

-43. Not affected by subsequent dealing
+43. Bill of sale over wool not affected by subsequent sale etc. of stock

 No subsequent sale, bailment, mortgage, or other encumbrance of the stock mentioned in any such bill of sale shall prejudicially affect such bill of sale or the rights of the grantee thereof to the wool specified or referred to therein.